What is Parkinson’s Disease?

 How is Parkinson’s Disease Linked to Mitochondrial Dysfunction?

-Parkinson's disease results from a deterioration of the neurons (nerve cells) in the region of the brain called the substantia nigra.
+Parkinson’s disease has been linked to mitochondrial dysfunction, where problems with the energy-producing mitochondria in cells can contribute to the development and progression of the disease.
+Parkinson’s disease results from a deterioration of the neurons (nerve cells) in the region of the brain called the substantia nigra.
 These neurons normally produce the neurotransmitter dopamine that sends signals to the basal ganglia, a mass of nerve fibers that helps initiate and control patterns of movement.
 Dopamine functions in the brain as an inhibitor of nerve impulses and is involved in suppressing unintended movement.
 When dopamine-producing (dopaminergic) neurons are damaged or destroyed, dopamine levels drop and the normal signaling system is disrupted.
 In both primary and secondary parkinsonism, the physiological effects of this deterioration do not manifest until roughly 60 to 80 percent of dopaminergic neurons are destroyed.